18-2-SKKU-OSS/2018-2-OSS-E5/Maths/README.md

-### Heap
+### Simpson's Rule

-From [Wikipedia](https://en.wikipedia.org/wiki/Heapsort): Heapsort is a comparison-based sorting algorithm.
-It can be thought of as an improved selection sort.
-It divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region
+![alt text][simpson-rule]

+From [Wikipedia](https://en.wikipedia.org/wiki/Simpson%27s_rule): In numerical analysis, **Simpson's rule** is a method for numerical integration, the numerical approximation of definite integrals.
+Specifically, it is the following approximation for n equally spaced subdivisions (where n is even): (General Form)

 __Properties__
 * Worst case performance	O(*n* log *n*)